Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Methods

 \subsection{Final Cluster Sample}

-We detect 44 compact sources within a radius of $\sim7$ arcseconds of the Relic that pass our SNR requirements, including additional search area extended along the full extent of the tidal tail.
+We detect 38 compact sources within a radius of $\sim7$ arcseconds of the Relic that pass our SNR requirements, including additional search area extended along the full extent of the tidal tail.
 Given the radial and tangential magnifications, this corresponds to a search radius of roughly 50 kpc in the source plane perpendicular to the main axis ($\mu_{\mathrm{r}}=1.1$) and $\sim$40 kpc along the tidal tail axis ($\mu_{\mathrm{t}}=2.5$).
 The morphological analysis removes ID30 and ID32 from our final sample, which are formally resolved and thus correspond to larger star-forming complexes.

 To test for additional interlopers, photometric redshifts of all stellar sources are computed using EAzY \citep{Brammer2008}, fitting all 20 JWST bands available for each candidate with a linear combination of galaxy templates.
 Following \citet{Weaver2024}, we increase the minimum error floor from the default value of 1\% to 5\% in order to more realistically reflect the calibration uncertainties of JWST/NIRCam data.
 We forgo the pre-processing step of iteratively tuning zero-points in order to avoid biasing our colors to those of the SED templates, also turning off both magnitude and $\beta$-slope priors for similar reasons.
 All red sources are consistent with the redshift of the Relic within uncertainties.
 Specifically, we mentioned earlier that ID8 has possible emission-line boosting that would support a $z=2.68$ redshift solution; however, we do not remove this cluster from our sample as the $z=2.53$ solution is still within the redshift posterior.

-While the bluest sources (see Figure~\ref{fig:sed}) have very low redshift solutions that are formally inconsistent ($z<0.1$), the EaZy template set cannot accommodate for higher redshift solutions for these particular objects.
+While the bluest sources (see Figure~\ref{fig:sed}) have very-low-redshift solutions that are formally inconsistent ($z<0.1$), the EaZy template set cannot accommodate for higher redshift solutions for these particular objects.
 However, a subsequent analysis demonstrates that young simple stellar populations at $z=2.53$ can describe well these spectral shapes, and importantly are expected to exist.
 We therefore do not identify any additional sources to remove from this analysis, though we do perform a series of tests to further justify the inclusion of the blue sources (see Section~\ref{sec:blue}).